 Plan your fuel around the forecast weather on race day.
 On hot summer days we can get a higher proportion of our fuel from sports drinks simply by prioritising hydration.
 Meanwhile if the weather is looking sketchy our food intake can increase in proportion to the sports drink, to account for increased energy needs and longer race times.

 In events over 2 hours protein begins to play an important role, this is where adding protein into your race day nutrition plan can be a real game changer, particularly in staged events and to support fast recovery.
-There are a number of good options to incorporate protein into your race day nutrition and some drinks, bars and foods that are high in carbohydrates also offer protein.
+There are a number of good options to incorporate protein into your race day nutrition such as PURE Endurance Hydration, bars and foods that are high in carbohydrates also offer protein.
 Check the nutritional panel of your food to better understand what it offers.

 Tip: Read our article on The Benefits of Protein for Exercise Nutrition